Challenges in Deploying Machine Learning: a Survey of Case Studies: Model Learning

 \subsection{Training}

-One of the biggest concern with model training is the economic cost associated with carrying the training stage due to the computational resources required.
-This is certainly true in the field of natural language processing (NLP), as illustrated by Sharir et al. \cite{sharir2020cost}.
+Model training is the process of feeding the chosen model with a collected dataset in order to learn certain patterns or representations of the data.
+One of the biggest concerns with the model training stage is the economic cost associated with carrying out the training procedure due to the computational resources required.
+This is often true in the field of natural language processing (NLP), as illustrated by Sharir et al. \cite{sharir2020cost}.
 The authors observe that while the cost of individual floating-point operations is decreasing, the overall cost of training NLP is only growing.
-They took one of the state-of-the-art models in the field, BERT \cite{devlin2018bert}, and found out that depending on the chosen model size full training procedure can cost anywhere between \$50k and \$1.6m, which is unaffordable for most research institutions and even companies.
-The authors observe that training dataset size, number of model parameters and number of operations utilized by the training procedure are all contributing towards the overall cost.
-Of particular importance here is the second factor: novel NLP models are already using billions of parameters, and this number is expected to increase further in the nearest future \cite{benaich2019state}.
+They took one of the state-of-the-art models in the field, BERT \cite{devlin2018bert}, and found out that depending on the chosen model size full training procedure can cost anywhere between \$50k and \$1.6m in cloud computing resources, which is unaffordable for most research institutions and many companies.
+The authors observe that training dataset size, number of model parameters and number of operations used by the training procedure are all contributing towards the overall cost.
+Of particular importance here is the second factor: novel NLP models are already using billions of parameters, and this number is expected to increase further in the near future \cite{benaich2019state}.

 A related concern is raised by Strubell et al. \cite{strubell2019energy} regarding the impact the training of ML models has on the environment.
-By consuming more and more computational resources, ML models training is driving up the energy consumption and greenhouse gas emissions.
-According to the estimates provided in the paper, one full training cycle utilizing neural architecture search emits the amount of CO\textsubscript{2} comparable to what four average cars emit in their whole lifetime.
-The authors stress how important it is for researchers to be aware of such impact of model training, and argue that community should give higher priority to computationally efficient hardware and algorithms.
+By consuming more and more computational resources, ML model training is driving up energy consumption and greenhouse gas emissions.
+According to the estimates provided in the paper, one full training cycle utilizing neural architecture search emits an amount of CO\textsubscript{2} comparable to what four average cars emit in their whole lifetime.
+The authors stress how important it is for researchers to be aware of such impact of model training, and argue that the community should give higher priority to computationally efficient hardware and algorithms.
+Similar concerns around environmental impact are voiced by Bender et al. \cite{bender2021dangers}.